dotnet/android/Documentation/guides/BuildProcess.md

   command-line options to pass to the **aapt** command when processing Android assets and resources.

+- **AndroidR8IgnoreWarnings** &ndash; Automatically specifies
+  the `-ignorewarnings` proguard rule for `r8`.
+This allows `r8` to continue with dex compilation even if certain warnings are encountered.
+Defaults to `True`, but can be set to `False` to enforce more strict behavior.
+See the [ProGuard manual](https://www.guardsquare.com/products/proguard/manual/usage) for details.

+  Added in Xamarin.Android 10.4.

 - **AndroidResgenFile** &ndash; Specifies the name of the Resource file to generate.
 The default template sets this to `Resource.designer.cs`.